cse-labs/k8s-quickstart/01-Setup-Codespaces/README.md

-# Session 1: Setup Codespaces Lab
+# Lab 1: Setup Codespaces Lab

 > Purpose: Set up `GitHub Codespace` to use for this lab series